-- A. In order to mitigate erosion of encountered sands it is recommended that slopes be protected from localized erosion. - B. The owner should consider placing rip-rap along the slopes to reduce erosion within select areas.
-Surface water flows are anticipated to run down slope sections. - C. The slopes will be covered with a minimum of 8 inches of native backfill soils that meet the requirements of the subsoils materials.
-The soils should be compacted to a minimum of 90 percent of maximum dry density per ASTM D 1557.
-The moisture content of the fill soils should be maintained within +/- 2 percent of optimum moisture content until covered. - D. Prior to placement of concrete rip-rap, the exposed cut slopes should be cleared of all debris and vegetation.
+- A. In order to mitigate erosion of encountered sands within the proposed detention pond sites, it is recommended that slopes be protected from localized erosion. - B. The owner should consider placing loose rock rip-rap along the slopes to reduce erosion within select areas.
+Surface water flows are anticipated to run down slope sections.
+It is recommended that the stone be angular, durable (exhibit an LA Abrasion not greater than 40 and chemically sound), non-weathered, and uniform in size (i.e., 8 to 12 inches).
+The slope angle should also be considered in the final design to ensure that the loose rock rip-rap shall be stable.
+A commercially available geo-textile fabric should be placed between the finished slope surface and placed rock rip-rap. - C. The slopes will be covered with a minimum of 8 inches of "Pond Slope Select Backfill (PSSB)" soils that meet the requirements of the subsoils materials.
+The PSSB soils should be compacted to a minimum of 90 percent of maximum dry density per ASTM D 1557.
+The moisture content of the fill soils should be maintained within +/- 2 percent of optimum moisture content until covered.
+Compaction of side slopes should be parallel to the bottom of the planned pond or a length that may compromise the infiltration rate of collected storm water into the subsurface soils.
+The PSSB fill material shall also be keyed into the existing soils at the bottom of the slope.
+In addition, the bottom of pond should not be compacted to mitigate poor subsurface soil drainage. - D. Prior to placement of rock rip-rap, the exposed cut slopes should be cleared of all debris and vegetation.
 The slopes should be compacted to a minimum of 90 percent of maximum dry density per ASTM D 1557.
 The moisture content of the slope soils should be maintained within +/- 2 percent of optimum moisture content until permanently covered.
 Compaction of side slopes should be parallel to the long direction of the side slopes.
-Earthwork grading of the slopes should consider the installation of erosion control measures (i.e., geofabrics or rock rip-rap) in order to maintain the specified design grades.
+Earthwork grading of the slopes should consider the installation of erosion control measures (i.e., geofabrics or rock rip-rap) in order to maintain the specified design grades. - E. Three inches of base course material will be placed above the perimeter maintenance roads, as a means to reduce surface water flow paths through the slopes, which in turn may further instigate erosion.